pactus-project/pactus.org/website/learn/blockchain/block/index.md

 To verify a certificate for a block, the block hash is computed, and the aggregated public key can be formed from the **Committers** and **Absentees**.
-Then, the signature can be verified using the aggregated public key.
+Then, the signature can be verified using the aggregated public key and the aggregated signature inside the certificate.